gbmhunter/blog/content/posts/2019/05-31-may-2019-updates/index.md

 * Added a new page on {{% link text="less" src="/programming/operating-systems/linux/programs/less" %}}, the basic Linux command-line utility for displaying text.

-* Added a new {{% link text="Image Processing subsection" src="/programming/algorithms-and-data-structures/image-processing" %}} under Programming->Algorithms And Data Structures.
-Added a new {{% link text="Morphology page" src="/programming/algorithms-and-data-structures/image-processing/morphology" %}} under the Image Processing section.
+* Added a new {{% link text="Image Processing subsection" src="/programming/signal-processing/image-processing" %}} under Programming->Signal Processing.
+Added a new {{% link text="Morphology page" src="/programming/signal-processing/image-processing/morphology" %}} under the Image Processing section.

 * Addition of information on `git commit --fixup` and `git log` to the {{% link text="git page" src="/programming/version-control-systems/git" %}}.